robertmassaioli/setdown/README.markdown

 This works because [setdown is on hackage][7]!

-### With nix for local development

-If you want to install setdown locally using nix for local development then do the following:

-    $ nix-shell
-    $ cabal sandbox init
-    $ cabal install

-That should install setdown in development mode locally.

 ## What is setdown and how does it work?

 Setdown is a command line tool for line based set operations.
 To use setdown you write a "setdown